1971 Formula One season: 4-week gap between Rounds 3 and 4

 The Belgian Grand Prix was originally supposed to be held as a championship round two weeks after the Monaco event on 6 June at the fast 8.7 mile (14.1 km) Spa-Francorchamps circuit, but the failure of the track owners and authorities to bring Spa up to mandatory safety standards meant that the rural circuit was deemed unsuitable for Formula One cars to race on and the event was cancelled.
-Formula One did not return to Spa until 1983, when it was re-designed and shortened in 1979.
+Formula One did not return to Spa until 1983, after it was re-designed and shortened in 1979.

 Another non-championship round, the Rhein-Pokalrennen, was held three weeks after the Monaco Grand Prix at the very fast Hockenheim circuit in West Germany, and was won by Jacky Ickx in a Ferrari.
 This race was run on the same day as the final day of the 24 Hours of Le Mans sportscar race in western France.

 Round 4: Netherlands

 One week after the non-championship Hockenheim event and four weeks after Monaco was the Dutch Grand Prix, held at the very fast and dangerous Zandvoort circuit, west of Amsterdam.
 The bumpy circuit had few safety features.
-Ickx took pole, ahead of Rodriguez, Stewart, Regazzoni and Amon.
+Ickx took pole, ahead of Rodríguez, Stewart, Regazzoni and Amon.
 The race was run in wet conditions, and at the start Mario Andretti's Ferrari was missing because of a fuel pump problem.
 He did start the race but was a long way behind and retired after just a few laps.

-Ickx went ahead of Rodriguez, Stewart and Amon.
+Ickx went ahead of Rodríguez, Stewart and Amon.
 Siffert blew his chances with a spin.
 On the second lap Amon spun out and on the third lap Stewart had a rare spin and dropped to eighth place; the Goodyear-shod runners were suffering compared to the Firestone-shod cars.
 This left Regazzoni third and Surtees fourth ahead of Wisell.
 The Swede did not last long because a rear wheel worked loose and trying to solve the problem he reversed into the pitlane and was disqualified.
-As everyone else struggled Ickx and Rodriguez built up a big lead with Rodriguez moving ahead on the ninth lap.
+As everyone else struggled Ickx and Rodríguez built up a big lead with Rodríguez moving ahead on the ninth lap.
 They ran closely for a number of laps, but towards the end Ickx pulled away to win by nearly eight seconds.
 Regazzoni finished third.
 The Dutch Grand Prix was not held in 1972 due to the outdated facilities of the circuit; it returned for 1973.